-The exhibition “When the Present is History”, curated by Daphne Vitali will be presented in MOMus-Museum of Contemporary Art-Macedonian Museum of Contemporary, Thessaloniki Greece, from May 21 till September 12, 2021.
+The exhibition “When the Present is History”, curated by Daphne Vitali will be presented in MOMus-Museum of Contemporary Art-Macedonian Museum of Contemporary, Thessaloniki Greece, from May 21 till September 12, 2021 (extended until September 19.
+2021).
 “When the Present is History” is focusing on the ways in which artists look at the past in order to engage with diverse social and political problems of today through works of art concerned with historical records that cross over not only with memory and the past, but also the present experience.
 A large number of artists today, acting as archivists, archeologists or editors, have used different methods of searching, selecting and appropriating existing images and documents.

 The exhibition features artists from different geographies who use, appropriate and reshape historical archival material, such as photographs, texts, objects, as well as audio, film and television footage, to create works that unsettle established narratives and suggest alternative readings and new interpretations.
 The artists’ starting point is often rooted in their countries history in order to speak about broader social, political and economic issues, contributing to broader discussions about history, remembrance and collective memory.
 The artworks deal with issues such as: labor movements, terrorist organizations, totalitarian, communist and socialist regimes, the relationship between Europe and the Middle East but also America and Europe, the politics of fear, the concept of confinement and imprisonment and others that currently are very topical and burning.